dev-anuradha/tic-tac-toe/README.md

 ## Getting Started

+You'll need to run `npm install` to install the node modules.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev